wpsharks/s2member-kb/tutorials/2015/132-common-troubleshooting-tips.md

 It's a good idea to enable s2Member's logging functionality and review log file entries on your own. s2Member's log files can help you learn more about what is going on behind-the-scenes.
 Are emails not being sent?
 Are customers not being upgraded to a paid status?
 Did you receive an error after checkout?
 Things like this are often caused by HTTP communication failures that occur behind-the-scenes. s2Member's log files will tell you (and s2Member support representatives) more about these types of problems.

 _**Note:** s2Member support representatives may ask for log files so they can be reviewed carefully during their investigation.
-Please be sure to enable s2Member's logging functionality and have something in your logs before opening a support ticket; i.e., reproduce the issue with s2Member's logging routines enabled please._
+Please be sure to enable s2Member's logging functionality and have something in your logs before opening a support ticket; i.e., reproduce the issue with logging enabled please._

 ## Configuration Issues and/or User Error